Shashanka8/Project-4-Digital-Marketing-Homepage/README.md

 ### Skills Gained from this

 - Navbar using CSS flexbox.
-- Elements positioning uisng CSS position property.
+- Elements positioning using CSS position property.
 - Class, Tag based selection of HTML elements.
+- Media queries to make responsive in all devices.

 ### Screenshot